Dynamic Selection in Algorithmic Decision-making: Theoretical Results

-Note that in the presence of endogeneity, an algorithm that does not produce consistent estimates of the coefficient vector $\BFalpha$ will generally suffer a linear regret \citep*{NambiarSimchiWang19}.
+Note that in the presence of endogeneity, an algorithm that does not produce consistent estimates of the coefficient vector $\BFalpha$ will generally suffer a linear regret \citep{NambiarSimchiWang19}.
 Therefore, it is necessary to establish consistency of the coefficient estimate.
-This requires the analysis of $\Pr(\|\widehat\BFalpha_t - \BFalpha\|< \eta)$ for small $\eta$ over Phase~3 of the algorithm.
-In Phase~3, the 2SLS formula yields
+This requires analyzing the probability of the estimate $\widehat\BFalpha_t$ falling in the vicinity of $\BFalpha$ over Phase~3 of the algorithm.